The 10 Worst Neighborhoods In Lincoln For 2022

 Then, we ranked each neighborhood in Lincoln, Nebraska for each of these criteria from worst to best.

-Next, we averaged the individual rankings for each criteria into a "Worst Score".
+Next, we averaged the individual rankings for each criterion into a “Worst Score.”

 Summary: The Worst Neighborhoods Around Lincoln

-Well there you have it -- the worst of the neighborhoods in Lincoln with North Bottoms landing at the bottom of the pack.
+Well, there you have it — the worst of the neighborhoods in Lincoln with North Bottoms landing at the bottom of the pack.

-As we mentioned earlier, the neighborhoods in Lincoln aren't all bad.
+As mentioned earlier, the neighborhoods in Lincoln aren’t all bad.
 Family Acres takes the cake as the best place to live in Lincoln.

 We ranked the neighborhoods from worst to best in the chart below.